delight-im/Knowledge/Ubuntu Server.md

    $ sudo ufw limit {my-ssh-port}/tcp
    ```

-   Remember to replace `{my-ssh-port}` with your port number from the SSH configuration again.
+   Remember to replace `{my-ssh-port}` with your port number from the SSH configuration.

  * If you want to run a public web server, accept HTTP and HTTPS traffic as well: